jshun/ppopp20-ae/README.md

 ```

 For traversal algorithms, one can also pass the "-r" flag followed by
 an integer to indicate the source vertex.
-Random hypergraphs can be
-generated with the hypergraph generator in the utils/ directory.
+By default, the programs
+are run for three trials, but one can change the number of trials by
+passing the "-rounds" flag followed by an integer indicating the
+number of trials.